Tom2096/Deep-Learning-Meter-Monitor/README.md

 Improved Water-Meter-Monitor
 ===================
 ## Overview
 This project improves upon the original [Water Meter Monitor](https://github.com/Tom2096/Water-Meter-Monitor) by taking advantage of several **Deep Learning Neural Networks**.
+The original project demands the position and perspective of the odometer to be fixed in every snapshot as the x-axis and y-axis are manaully plotted at the begining.
+This issue is now combatted by using [HRNet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch), a deep learning network that extracts key points
+by producing heatmaps, to localize three key points of the odometer aand perform perspective correction.

 This is a program developed in **Python** using **OpenCV** and **Numpy**.
 It can take a snapshot of a water meter and read the value indicated by the arm of the odometer.